Can we fight depression without spending money?

-The sunlight is believed to be more effective in reducing depression than antidepressant.
-Thus, people who are exposed to sunlight have lower possibility of getting depressed.
+The sunlight is believed to be more effective in reducing depression than an antidepressant.
+Thus, people who are exposed to sunlight have a lower possibility of getting depressed.

-How long should you expose yourself in the sunlight?
+How long should you expose yourself to the sunlight?
 Half an hour is enough.
 Morning light is the best.
 So spend at least half an hour every morning under the sun.

 2. Regular exercise.